nadeemk2023/Final_Project--week4/readme.md

 ### Phases Overview

 - Phase 1
-  - Set up folder structure, basic HTML pages, and basic CSS layout styling
+  - ~~Set up folder structure, basic HTML pages~~, and basic CSS layout styling
   - Fetch and render data using OMDb API with a static search term to test
 - Phase 2
   - Create `index.html` with a functional search with placeholder for search results